welldonestack/second/_posts/2024-10-17-hyperConnected.md

   - title: "Award"
     value: "Selected as one of the winners for 2024 BJ Ball/Ball & Doggett GSM Student Design contest."
 ---
-#### Engineered a series of graphic experiments that highlight the distinctive textures and color interactions achieved through Riso printing techniques.
-This systematic exploration serves as both a technical resource and creative inspiration, demonstrating the unique characteristics of each paper stock.
+#### The typography reflects evolving connections between people influenced by augmented reality, symbolized by interconnected veins.
+Speech bubbles in negative space are as important as the words, seamlessly integrating elements in hyper-connected contexts.
+Teal type nods to nostalgic DOS aesthetics, while an orange background emphasizes technological advancements leading to a better future.
 The work was selected as one of the winners for 2024 BJ Ball/Ball & Doggett GSM Student Design contest.
 Judges commented 'I enjoyed the graphic approach of this image and it’s something that I would be happy looking at for a month.'
 <!--
 <br>
 ↳ A flexible visual identity adapts to different aspect ratios while maintaining a consistentcy.